Describing Parameters

 Required and Optional Parameters

 By default, OpenAPI treats all request parameters as optional.
-You can add required: true
+You can add required: true to mark a parameter as required.
+Note that path parameters must have required: true, because they are always required.

 schema vs content